The Montgomery Reunion

 But here’s the kicker: I knew that coming in.

 I was broke, unemployed, and thirty days from fatherhood when Bobby Kahan first hired me.
-To say I was grateful would be a gross and gnarly understatement.
+To say I was grateful would be a gross understatement.
 Bobby gave me a job when no one else on Wall Street was hiring.
 More importantly, he provided me with something I had spent a lifetime seeking; an opportunity to succeed.
-But I had heard the rumors and read the tea leaves, and I knew succeeding at Montgomery implied much more than working hard and doing well; it meant surviving.
-A combative siege mentality pervaded over Montgomery’s trading floor, where the blitzkrieg of verbal intimidation and senseless browbeating were ratcheted to an art form.
-Success wasn’t measured by what you did yesterday; you were graded by what you did an hour ago.
+But I had heard the rumors and read the tea leaves, and I knew succeeding at Montgomery implied much more than simply working hard; it meant surviving.
+A siege mentality pervaded over Montgomery’s trading floor, where the blitzkrieg of verbal intimidation and senseless browbeating were ratcheted to an art form.
+Success wasn’t measured by what you did yesterday; you were judged by what you did an hour ago.
 “They’re lining up outside the door to take your jobs,” was Bobby’s all-too-familiar mantra, reminding everyone within earshot that Montgomery Securities was the ultimate reality show, and that at any given moment you could be voted off the island.

 But here’s the thing; not once did I ever see a Montgomery employee padlocked to their desk.
 No guards stood over your cubicle holding a gun held to your head, forcing you to get on the phone and make your calls.
 Anyone could up and leave and quit their job whenever they wanted to.
 But the money was too good, the industry too exciting.
 Wall Street was THE place to be in the Nineties, and you’d be labeled certifiable if you were crazy enough to leave your post.
 So while many complained, few ever left.
 Nonetheless, after a circuitous three year grind, which included a highlight reel of being involved in the biggest block trade in Montgomery’s short history and getting fired by Jim Cramer, I had had enough.
 In early 1994, when I came to the realization that I would never be promoted to F.O.B. status (Friend of Bobby’s), I made the decision and left for the calmer waters of Robertson Stephens.
 “That’s the worst decision anyone’s ever made on Wall Street,” Bobby said to me as I made my way out of his office.
 Though I can’t recall my exact words, I’m sure I returned the favor and wished him a hearty good luck as well.